 So far as possible, the Framework Employment Directive must be interpreted in a way that is consistent with the UN Convention on the Rights of Persons with Disabilities (CRPD):

-In the present case, the CJEU took the UN Convention into account in interpreting both the meaning of disability, and the duty to make reasonable adjustments.
+In the present case, the ECJ took the UN Convention into account in interpreting both the meaning of disability, and the duty to make reasonable adjustments.

 Where may EU law be influencing UK law now?